Bergen Line: Construction of the Bergen Line

 It had been decided that the Bergen Line, unlike the Voss Line, was to be built with standard gauge.
 So, the newly laid line from Bergen to Voss had to be converted in time for the opening of the Bergen Line.
 This was especially challenging because of the continuous traffic on the line, with 36 departures per day to Nesttun, six to Garnes and four to Voss.
 In preparation a few curves had to be straightened, the tunnels widened and the bridges strengthened.
-On the night of 10/11 August 1904 all the track was changed and in the morning the trains could operate on standard gauge to Voss.
+On the night of 10–11 August 1904 all the track was changed and in the morning the trains could operate on standard gauge to Voss.

 The first services started on 1 July 1907 from Voss to Myrdal.
 An official opening train attempted to cross part of the line to Gulsvik on 9 December 1907, but got stuck in heavy snow and had to return.
-It turned out that the railway had to close and it took one and a half months to clear it for snow.
+The railway had to close and it took one and a half months to clear it of snow.
 Even a rotary snowplow at 750 kW was not powerful enough to get rid of the snow.
-A new attempt to open the line in 1908 succeeded, and a train went from Gulsvik to Bergen.
+A new attempt to open the line in 1908 succeeded, and a train ran from Gulsvik to Bergen.
 The line from Roa to Gulsvik was still under construction, so passage was along the Drammen Line via the Krøder Line with ship over Krøderen to Gulsvik.
-The first scheduled train from Oslo West Station en route to Bergen departed 10 June 1908.
+The first scheduled train from Oslo West Station to Bergen departed on 10 June 1908.

 On 25 November 1909 a train en route from Bergen rolled into Oslo Østbanestasjon, and two days later the railway was officially opened at Voss.
 King Haakon VII stated upon the opening that the line was the Norwegian engineering masterpiece of his generation.